-The Miami Valley boasts the Nation’s Largest Paved Trail network.
-That network offers many benefits to the people that utilize those trails.
+The Miami Valley Region boasts the Nation’s Largest Paved Trail Network, offering many benefits to the people that utilize those trails.
 For more information, visit MiamiValleyTrails.org.

 By the Numbers

 - There are 340 miles of connected trails, and that number grows each year.